-A plush cinnamon-scented cake studded with apples and dusted with powdered sugar.
+A plush cinnamon-scented cake studded with apples and finished with a crunchy top.

 Apples (and honey) are traditionally eaten on Rosh Hashanah to bring sweetness into the new year.
-This vegan apple cake deserves a spot at your holiday table - it has a moist, soft crumb, cinnamon-y apple chunks, a hint of citrus, and a sweet powdered sugar topping.
+This vegan apple cake deserves a spot at your holiday table - it has a moist, soft crumb, cinnamon-y apple chunks, a hint of citrus, and a crunchy top.
 Even better, the cake batter comes together in one bowl and the baking time is just over an hour.
 (Leftovers are a great breakfast treat, too!)

 Looking for other holiday recipes?
 Try my Sweet Apple Knishes, Noodle Kugel, or Vegan Cinnamon Babka.